GeoNet/data/Past-catalogue-entries/README.md

 This is a work to make former records archived and accessible to the community as a limited information though in a  machine readable format.

 ### Reference Papers
-No reference clearly identified - CUSP Pre 2012 Database.
-GNS/GeoNet Seiscomp format information reference:  https://docs.gempa.de/seiscomp/current/
+CUSP Pre 2012 Database.
+GNS/GeoNet.
+Seiscomp format information reference: https://docs.gempa.de/seiscomp/current/